-Thomas O’Loughlin: Prof, MRIA, FRHistS, FSA , President of the Catholic Theological Association of Great Britain, Director Studia Traditionis Theologiae, Professor of Historical Theology University of Nottingham NG7 2RD
+Thomas O’Loughlin: Prof, MRIA, FRHistS, FSA , President of the Catholic Theological Association of Great Britain, Director Studia Traditionis Theologiae, University of Nottingham NG7 2RD

-Sean Goan:Studied scripture in Rome, Jerusalem and Chicago and teaches at Blackrock College and is now a Religious Education/Religious Studies teacher at Blackrock College located in Blackrock, Dublin.
+Sean Goan:Studied scripture in Rome, Jerusalem and Chicago and now teaches at Blackrock College, Dublin.

 Donal Neary SJ: Editor of The Sacred Heart Messenger and National Director of The Apostlship of Prayer.

 On the second and third Sundays of Advent, the church gives us John the Baptist as a model of someone who knows how to wait.
 In this first passage we have Luke’s summary of the mission of John the Baptist.
 It is none other than the mission of Jesus himself and of all preachers of the gospel.